8. The functions

 }

-// function g with function f as a parameter
+// function g with a function f as parameter

 function g(param1, param2, f) {